 Using mouth tape forces you to breathe out of your nose (instead of your mouth).
 This is a simple way to reap the benefits of better sleep and improved oral health.

-Essentially, there are three boxes in the lower face.
-There’s the mouth box, the nose box, and then the airway box.
-It’s the mouth box that if it grows to its proper width, with that along goes the growth and width of the airway box and the nose box, meaning we can breathe better.
-But if the mouth stays narrow, vaulted arch, the tongue sits low in the mouth or back up against the airway, all of those things that we see in mouth breathers, that will determine who you are later in life.
+Essentially, there are three boxes in the lower face – the mouth box, the nose box, and the airway box.
+If the mouth box grows to its proper width, the airway and nose boxes also form properly, meaning we can breathe better.
+But if the mouth stays narrow with a vaulted arch, the tongue sits low in the mouth or back up against the airway.
+These are things we see in mouth breathers that determine breathing issues later in life.